-The Elephant Nature Foundation is a non-profit organisation that advocates and acts on behalf of rights for elephants in Thailand.
+The Elephant Nature Foundation is a non-profit organization that advocates and acts on behalf of rights for elephants in Thailand.
 The park offers visitors a rare experience to get involved with the elephants from an educational perspective.
 Visitors are not there to observe the elephants performing tricks, or to ride the elephants, but are there to observe elephants grazing, playing, interacting, and behaving as they would in the wild.

-All of the elephants at the park have been rescued from gruelling work days, abuse and neglect by uneducated elephant mahouts.
+All of the elephants at the park have been rescued from grueling work days, abuse and neglect by uneducated elephant mahouts.
 Each elephant has documentation listing all that the foundation knows about their past so that visitors can learn about specific cases.